By Ray Goodspeed (Leyton and Wanstead Labour member)

 At the time of writing The New Course, Trotsky had enormous prestige both as the architect and leader, with Lenin, of the October Revolution in 1917, and especially as the creator and commander of the Red Army, which had achieved a hard fought and unexpected victory in the brutal Civil War which had only ended in the Spring of 1921.

-The bulk of party members were either state bureaucrats, those studying or peasants.
-Under the pressure of a Civil War that was an existential crisis for the new workers’ state, thousands of workers had left the factories to fight and to die to preserve the revolution.
-Thousands of others had to be drafted into actually running the state machine, itself appointed by an increasingly top-down procedure.
+The bulk of party members were either state bureaucrats, peasants or those studying.
+Under the pressure of the Civil War, which was an existential crisis for the new workers’ state, thousands of workers had left the factories to fight and to die to preserve the revolution.
+Thousands of others had to be drafted into actually running the state machine, itself appointed by increasingly top-down procedures.

 The workers’ councils, or soviets, had become rubber stamps for decisions taken by the system of party secretaries that ran the state, with Stalin himself at the top of the pyramid.
 Despite them often having a working-class background, Trotsky noted that these officials had become a specific “type” of time-servers, with their own interests and privileges to protect.